Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Is iTunes free?

 Yes, you can use this program on your Windows PC for free.
-However, note that it does grant you access to the iTunes Store, which mostly consists of paid content.
+However, it grants you access to the iTunes Store, which mostly consists of paid content.

 - Can I still use iTunes?